 - Pump out some milk or just press your breasts.
 This would make sure that milk comes out easily and with little effort when the baby begins to suck.
 This would also make the nipple long, and he can drink easily.

 - The baby’s mouth should be wide open (as though he is yawning).
 To facilitate this, you could gently put your tiny finger is his mouth or close to his lips and slightly tickle him.
 This would help him open his mouth.

 - The pinky finger also works in facilitating the baby’s mouth movements.
 As he sucks on the finger, he touches his tongue to the roof of his mouth.
 This is exactly the way he needs to drink breast milk.

-- You could apply a little ice on your breasts to make them hard.
+- You could apply a little ice on your nipples to make them hard.
 But do not feed your baby immediately.
 Wait for a few minutes.